 Objective 1 key outcomes or other achievements: Lines having the lowest levels of FHB and DON are being used as parents in the breeding program.
 The results from this biparental mapping study were presented as a poster at the 2020 USWBSI forum.

-Objective 2 activities: In 2021, a panel of the most resistant accessions was planted and evaluated for FHB reaction and DON accumulation in Crookston.
-This was the final year of evaluation for the panel.
-The final DON data will be obtained summer 2022.
+Objective 2 activities: In 2021, the complete panel of the most resistant accessions was planted and evaluated for FHB reaction and DON accumulation in Crookston.
+This trial represented the final year of evaluation for the panel.